thewca/wca-regulations/wca-guidelines_2012.md

 ## Article 8: Competitions

-  - 8a4) [CORRESPONDING] Changes to increase the maximum number of competitors in qualification round or first round, or to add a qualification round for newly registered competitors should be made at least one month before the competition.
+  - 8a4) [CORRESPONDING] Changes to increase the maximum number of competitors in qualification round or first round, or to add a qualification round for newly registered competitors should be made at least one month before the competition (see Regulation 9r3).
   - 8a4) [CORRESPONDING] A competition should be announced at least one month before the competition starts.
   - 8a5) [CORRESPONDING] The competition should have at least 12 competitors.